MoOx/phenomic/docs/content/docs/usage/feeds.md

         // here we define one feed, but you can generate multiple, based
         // on different filters
         "feed.xml": {

+          // here you can define options for the feed
+          title: pkg.name + ": Latest Posts",

+          // this special key allows to filter the collection
           collectionOptions: {
             filter: { layout: "Post" },
             sort: "date",